Ankr-network/ankr-docs/docs/staking/liquid-staking/dot/dot-liquid-staking-overview.md

 ## How does it Work?
 Stake a minimum of 1 DOT and Ankr stakes your DOT tokens with validator nodes we’ve selected.
-Instant Liquidity!!!
+Instant Liquidity!
 We return an equivalent amount of aDOTb tokens to you.
 These are reward earning tokens that distribute staking rewards to your wallet on a daily basis.
 You can watch the aDOTb balance in your wallet automatically increase everyday.
 You can use your aDOTb to generate further yield by liquidity mining, lending, and/or other strategies on DeFi platforms such as:
 OnX, Uniswap, Compound.